-Following the request and an assessment by the City's officers.
-The parking assessment was conducted over three working days and the average usage over the three days was 72% with the highest usage on any one day being 82%.
+Following the request, an assessment was undertaken by the City's officers over three working days.
+The average usage over the assessment period was 72% with the highest usage on any one day being 82%.

 July 2016 residents were consulted regarding a proposal to implement parking restrictions, in the existing unrestricted section of Scott Street as shown on Plan No 3328-PP-01 (Attachment 1).